TactilizeTeam/photograph/README.md

 * Jean-Hadrien Chabran

-The names and logos for thoughtbot are trademarks of Tactilize.
+The names and logos for Tactilize are trademarks of Tactilize.

 ## License